 1.1.
 Who are we?

-The Crisis Prevention Institute, Inc. (CPI), is committed to compliance in respect of personal data, and the protection of the “rights and freedoms” of individuals whose information CPI collects and processes in accordance with the General Data Protection Regulation (GDPR).
+The Crisis Prevention Institute, Inc. (CPI), is committed to compliance in respect of personal data, and the protection of the “rights and freedoms” of individuals whose information CPI collects and processes in accordance with the General Data Protection Regulation (GDPR) and any other applicable data privacy or security law or regulation (collectively referred to as “GDPR”).
 Compliance with the GDPR is described by this policy and other relevant company policies, along with connected processes and procedures.
 Partners and any third parties working with or for CPI, and who have or may have access to personal data, will be expected to have read, understood and to comply with this policy.
 All staff in managerial or supervisory roles throughout CPI are responsible for developing and encouraging good information handling practices within CPI.

 If you have any questions about this notice or how we collect and use personal information about you please email firstname.lastname@example.org